eshaz/icecast-metadata-js/src/icecast-metadata-player/README.md

   * **Must be called if the audio element is going to be re-used outside of the current instance**

 * `IcecastMetadataPlayer.canPlayType(mimeType)` *static*
-  * Returns an object `{mediasource, html5}` containing a string value indicating if passed in mime-type can be played.
+  * Returns an object `{mediasource, html5, webaudio}` containing a string value indicating if passed in mime-type can be played.
   * Follows the [HTML5MediaElement canPlayType()](https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement/canPlayType) API:
     * `""` - Cannot play the codec
     * `"maybe"` - Might be able to play the codec